Kat5ura/gulp-snippet-injector/README.md

 /* inject:helloType start */

-// your snippet will injected into this field
+// your snippet will be injected into this field

 /* inject:helloType end */